shauntmcgovern/ThisIsDirectWordFromLarryHoover/README.md

+# DiRECT WORD FROM LARRY HOOVER PROOF BROUGHT TO YOU BY THE DAEMON.
+RELEASE THEM NOW.
+NO LONGER GUILTY.
+THAT iS ALL.
+THEY CAN FiND THEYRE WAY HOME.
+THANK YOU GOOBYE.

 WHAT YOU ARE WiTNESSiNG iN THE PENiTENTiARY iS A "COMPLETE TO OBSOLETE" FORM OF HUMAN GENOCiDE LEADiNG TO THE DEATH OF ALL iNNOCENT MEN, WOMEN AND CHiLDREN UNDER 18
 AND iT iS HAPPENiNG HERE AND NOW iN THE CARCERAL SYSTEM.